mthomps4/eas-testing/docs/setting-up-expo-profile.md

 ![expo profile](./images/expo-profile/download-profile.png)

 Follow the prompts and navigate to Settings.
-You should see a link at the top of settings that say's something along the lines of "Install Profile" *Click that.
+You should see a link at the top of settings that says something along the lines of "Install Profile" *Click that.

 ![install Profile ](./images/expo-profile/install-profile.png)